Category Archives: 1942 Films

 We first meet baby Bambi as his dear mother nurtures and nestles him, fawning over him with pride and teaching him the joys of the forest.
 Bambi’s father is the Great Prince of the Forest- protector of all the creatures of the land.

-Bambi’s mother (unnamed) warns an exuberant Bambi to be cautious of the gorgeous, yet dangerous, meadows, where the deer are vulnerable and unprotected.
+Bambi’s mother (unnamed) warns an exuberant Bambi to be cautious of the gorgeous yet dangerous meadows, where the deer are vulnerable and unprotected.

 During the film’s famous gut-wrenching scene, tragedy occurs, and violence disrupts the peaceful forest, leaving Bambi alone, lost, and devastated, forced into a cruel world of tragedy, realism, and responsibility.

 These characters are Bambi’s best friends.
-The dripping teardrop that oozes from Bambi’s eye is unable to be forgotten.
+The dripping teardrop that oozes from Bambi’s eye can never be forgotten.

-This is nice as it shows the power and the bond between the creatures- they are united as a family and take care of one another.
+This is nice as it shows the power and bond between the creatures- they are united as a family and take care of one another.
 I love this message, especially as young people will watch the film for the first time.

 There is also a sweet romance offered between Bambi and Faline.

-To watch the film and listen to the musical score is to experience sheer beauty.
-The music makes the film powerful- its classical and operatic elements are gorgeous and will elicit emotions for sure.
+Watching the film and listening to the musical score is a way to experience sheer beauty.
+The music makes the film powerful- its classical and operatic elements are gorgeous and will elicit emotions.

-Visually, each frame is a drawing set against a still, and is magical to watch and marvel at the amount of work that undoubtedly went into this preparation.
+Visually, each frame is a drawing set against a still, and it is magical to watch and marvel at the amount of work that undoubtedly went into this preparation.

-Personal satisfaction for me is observing my beloved female feline friend, Thora, become mesmerized and attentive to the film each time I watch it.
+Personal satisfaction is observing my beloved female feline friend, Thora, become mesmerized and attentive to the film each time I watch it.

-Disney’s Bambi is a wonderful, cherished treasure that evokes emotion and teaches a valuable, though painful message.
+Disney’s Bambi is a wonderful, cherished treasure that evokes emotion and teaches a valuable, painful message.
 It is a timeless masterpiece to be enjoyed for generations to come.

-One will not escape the film with dry eyes, which is a testament to the marvelous filmmaking involved.
+One will not escape the film with dry eyes, a testament to the marvelous filmmaking involved.

 Oscar Nominations: Best Scoring of a Dramatic or Comedy Picture, Best Original Song-“Love Is a Song”, Best Sound Recording